 We’ve gone both directions but prefer to go counter-clockwise or right from the trailhead parking.
 Going this direction gives you the only decent climb in elevation about 2/3rds through the hike.
 It’s not that hard but should get your blood pumping.

-When is the Country Club Trail the busiest?
+When is the best time to hike the Country Club Trail?

 The summer months are the busiest on the trails in Pinetop-Lakeside.
 This is due to the influx of visitors from the flatlands of Phoenix and Tucson.
 On a recent visit in May 2020, we hiked the Country Club Trail before 7 a.m. on weekdays and saw one other person each day we walked.